eriksacre/devcontainers/README.md

 - Windows 11 with WSL2
 - Using Bash in WSL2
-- By convention I'm using a folder called `LinuxProjects` in my WSL2 home folder
 - Claude Code is installed in WSL2.
 This is relevant as we will mount the `.claude` folder in devcontainers
 - Using VS Code as my editor (actually VS Code Insiders, but 'code' is defined as alias)